 Trezor also offers discounts and offers to affiliates, resellers, and on certain online sales days, such as Black Friday and Cyber Monday.
 Keep an eye out for deals and promotions from Every Bit Helps on Trezor hardware wallets, including the Trezor One.

 With so many hardware wallets around, it’s worth comparing the options to see which offers the best features and value for money.
-Let’s start with the Trezor Model T, and then the Ledger Nano S, a comparable hardware wallet in terms of quality, features, and price.
+Let’s look at how the Trezor One compares against the Trezor Model T and competitors, such as the Ledger, BitBox02 and Keeve.